Erik-Bomboclath/RosePatcher/README.md

 # Rosé Patcher (Name subject to change)
-This is Rosé Patcher!
-The Aroma plugin that revives Nintendo TVii icon from the Wii U Menu and Home Menu, as well as the applet from inside!
+This is Rosé Patcher! but plugin is builted the second the original fork is updated

 ## Credits
 - [Cooper](https://github.com/coopeeo) ([@coopeeo](https://github.com/coopeeo)): Lead Plugin Developer - TVii Config, Acquire Independent Service Token (<-- hi cooper here to say this was absolute hell), and plugin settings.